4.5. Multi-Instance Object

 };

-And then we can add a static initialization of the Object, including its Instances.
+Then add a static initialization of the Object, including its Instances:

 static temp_obj_ctx_t temperature_obj = {